retresco/acspec/README.md

 #### extract_specs

-Provide a Python module (must be importable) as parameter and the script will try to transform the contained Schematics models to acspec yaml files.
+Provide a Python module (must be importable) as parameter and the script will try to transform the contained Schematics models to acspec YAML files.

-Example usage:
+Usage:

+    env/bin/extract_specs some.module.name
+    # will output the specs as YAML.
+Use -d option for output directory

+Example:

-    env/bin/extract_specs models.messages -d models/messages/
+    env/bin/extract_specs test_acspec.extract.conftest -d tmp/models
-    # will create a yaml acspec file for every model found in the module

 ## Developing